BlueWallet/BlueWallet/FAQ.md

 The idea is that by default BW doesn’t use public electrum servers, only ones hosted by BlueWallet, so they are kinda trusted.
-And end-user has an option to change Electrum server to something he provides, so he knows what he is doing and trusts his own electrum server.
+And end-user has an option to change Electrum server to something he provides, so he knows what he is doing and trusts his own Electrum server.

 We would definitely need proper SPV verification if we used random electrum server every time from a pool of public servers.